-For over a decade now, Nile have been pushing the limits of their very own, distinctly inimitable sound.
-While the sheer quality of their discography demonstrates that may not be a bad thing, when you consider that their latest offering is essentially “In Their Darkened Shrines pt.5”, you begin to wonder how much a band can extract from a particular formula before it becomes redundant.
-What the band does lack in variety, it more than makes up for in terms of quality, and this too has it’s drawbacks.
-As a squad of spellbindingly skilled musicians stuck in an artistic rut, they’re required to set the bar so high for themselves that topping their previous efforts seems like an almost insurmountable task.
-With their monolithic 2009 offering “Those Whom The God’s Detest” considered by many to be the yardstick now, “At The Gates of Sethu” faces an immensely difficult task to stand on its own as another worthwhile inclusion to Nile’s catalogue.
+For over a decade now, Nile have been pushing the limits of their distinctive sound.
+While the quality of their discography shows that may not be a bad thing, when you consider that their latest offering is essentially “In Their Darkened Shrines pt.5”, you begin to wonder how much a band can extract from a particular formula before it becomes redundant.
+As a squad of exceptionally skilled musicians stuck in an artistic rut, they’re required to set the bar so high for themselves that topping their previous efforts seems like an almost insurmountable task.
+With their monolithic 2009 offering “Those Whom The God’s Detest” now considered by many to be Nile’s yardstick, “At The Gates of Sethu” faces an uphill struggle to stand on its own as another worthwhile inclusion to Nile’s catalogue.

-Strangely, this album also entirely lacks Nile’s signature 8-9 minute epics like we are used to seeing from them.
-The longest track on the album is the closer which clocks in at a relatively puny 7 minutes and 5 seconds and the second longest track doesn’t even top 6 minutes.
+However, despite all the technical flair, it can’t compensate for some rather glaring flaws, with the production is the most obvious one.
+On previous albums you were immersed in a wall of sound, but here, (for the sake of clarity I assume?) the guitar tone is incredibly thin.
+While the riffs and drum patterns are now more decipherable than ever, the watered down sound engineering does take a lot of bite out of the would be stronger moments on this album.
+Strangely, this album also entirely lacks Nile’s signature 8+ minute epics like we are usually accustomed to.
+The longest track on the album is the closer which clocks in at a relatively puny 7 minutes and 5 seconds, the second longest track doesn’t even top 6 minutes for that matter.
 Whether this is Nile listening to the polarised opinions on their longer, some would say “boring” tracks, I don’t know.
-All I know is some of the longer and slower songs on their previous albums did well in adding variety to their music and certainly worked better than scattering a few 80 second transitional pieces around which I believed this album could have done without.
+All I know is some of the longer and slower songs on their previous albums did well in adding variety to their music and certainly worked better than scattering a few brief transitional pieces throughout.

-Regardless, “At The Gates of Sethu” is another jewel in Nile’s gleamingly encrusted crown.
-Karl Sanders has come out with perhaps his best vocal performance yet, with much greater variation in his delivery than previous releases.
-George Kollias continues to impress on the drum kit and Karl and Dallas still wield their guitars with surgical precision.
-While “At The Gate of Sethu” doesn’t soar to the heights that “Annihilation of The Wicked” or “Those Whom The God’s Detest” did, it none the less towers over many of the genre’s best and demonstrates conclusively that Nile are still a formidable force in the field of tech-death, nearly 20 years after their inception.
+Regardless, “At The Gates of Sethu” is another commendable effort from the band.
+George Kollias continues to impress behind the kit and Karl and Dallas still wield their guitars with surgical precision.
+While “At The Gate of Sethu” doesn’t soar to the heights that “Annihilation of The Wicked” or “Those Whom The God’s Detest” did, it still demonstrates that Nile are still a formidable force in the field of tech-death, nearly 20 years after their inception.